top of page

 2 days ago

-It's frustrating that the check dam proposals for Charikar's upper watersheds were never implemented—the flooding was clearly documented.
-I've been using https://spheroz.com
+It's frustrating that the check dam proposals for Charikar's upper watersheds were never implemented, especially since the flooding risk was so well documented.
+The mitigation could have been significant.
+Check out https://aivideomeme.com

 Like